 The Origin of Touch2018 - ongoing

-This work takes the imaginary memory of the original maternal touch as a starting point and expands into a galaxy to be explored, a vacuum between life and death.
-I am a child again, gathering stones from the river.
-I compile shards of places I find, making an associative collection, and rearrange them to create a new, fictional space.
-I project an immaterial inside onto a corporeal exterior, altering the shared reality in front of the apparatus: The flash of the camera makes this unseen inner space visible for a short second, and creates a door between the worlds, which is then frozen within a new body.
-This work is a river, fluid and ever-changing.
-A door is opened for a moment, leading through skin and surface, into the beyond.
-The collection of images is the conjuring of a paradise lost and the mythology of a place impossible to find.
+I project an immaterial inside onto a corporeal exterior, altering the shared reality in front of the apparatus: The flash of the camera makes an unseen inner space visible for a short second, and creates a door between the worlds, which simultaneously becomes a body.
+This metaphorical body is opened up by the viewer, dissected by the gaze, and put together anew, in order to search what cannot be found.
+A passage is opened for a moment, leading through skin and surface, into the beyond.